shiftcommerce/shift-react-components/shift-style-guide.md

 ### File Names

-We use snake case for file names
+We use kebab case for file names

 ```example-file.js```

 ### Code Indentation

 We always use 2 spaces for indentation.

 ### Curly Spacing